Annie Leibovitz: Rolling Stone

 When Leibovitz returned to the United States in 1970, she started her career as staff photographer for Rolling Stone magazine.
 In 1973, publisher Jann Wenner named Leibovitz chief photographer of Rolling Stone, a job she would hold for 10 years.
 Leibovitz worked for the magazine until 1983, and her intimate photographs of celebrities helped define the Rolling Stone look.

 While working for Rolling Stone, Leibovitz learned that she could work for magazines and still create personal work of her family, which for her was the most important: "You don't get the opportunity to do this kind of intimate work except with the people you love, the people who will put up with you.
 They're the people who open their hearts and souls and lives to you.
 You must take care of them."

 The Rolling Stones

 Leibovitz photographed the Rolling Stones in San Francisco in 1971 and 1972, and served as the concert-tour photographer for the Rolling Stones' Tour of the Americas '75.
 Her favorite photo from the tour was a photo of Mick Jagger in an elevator.
 The mid-1970s brought Leibovitz an increasing amount of notoriety and its concomitant tribulations.
-In 1975, the rock band the Rolling Stones invited Leibovitz to document their six-month concert tour.
-Living in the world of her subjects, her camera did not shield Leibovitz from the rock ’n’ roll life-style.
+In 1975, the Rolling Stones invited Leibovitz to document their six-month concert tour.
+Living in the world of her subjects, her camera did not shield Leibovitz from the rock 'n' roll life-style.
 She began using cocaine on tour and struggled for years afterward to recover.